 Development runs in two-week sprints with working software shown at each checkpoint.
 The giving platform, member directory, event registration, volunteer scheduling, and pastoral follow-up workflow are built and tested in parallel where dependencies allow.
 You review real functionality against your actual ministry scenarios at each sprint review.

-Go-live is phased to minimise disruption -- typically starting with the member directory and giving platform before adding event registration and volunteer tools.
+Go-live is phased to minimize disruption, typically starting with the member directory and giving platform before adding event registration and volunteer tools.
 We provide documentation and onboarding for pastoral staff, finance team, and ministry leaders.
 Post-launch support covers bug fixes and adjustments, with handover to your team or an ongoing arrangement.

 Frequently asked questions

 Planning Center and Breeze are well-built platforms that serve the majority of churches well.
-Custom software is the right choice when your church's structure creates requirements those platforms cannot model -- multi-site operations where campus-level and consolidated data need to co-exist, denomination-level software serving hundreds of member churches under a shared platform, complex giving workflows that require custom fund structures or integration with enterprise accounting systems, or member data models that track discipleship journeys in ways a standard contact record doesn't support.
+Custom software is the right choice when your church's structure creates requirements those platforms can't model.
+Common triggers: multi-site operations where campus-level and consolidated data need to co-exist, denomination-level software serving hundreds of member churches under a shared platform, complex giving workflows that need custom fund structures or enterprise accounting integration, or member data models that track discipleship journeys a standard contact record can't hold.
 If your team is maintaining three or four separate tools because no single platform handles everything, that fragmentation is the clearest signal that custom software would serve you better.
 We'll tell you honestly if we think an existing platform would cover your requirements before recommending a build.

 Yes.
-Denomination-level software is a distinct category -- a platform that a governing body commissions for use by dozens or hundreds of member churches.
-The key design challenge is balancing shared infrastructure (a single platform, shared reporting, centralised giving or compliance data) with the autonomy each local church needs to manage its own members, events, and communication.
-We design the data model and access control structure to handle this before writing code -- it is significantly harder to retrofit shared-versus-local boundaries into a platform after it is built.
+Denomination-level software is a distinct category: a platform that a governing body commissions for use by dozens or hundreds of member churches.
+The key design challenge is balancing shared infrastructure (a single platform, shared reporting, centralized giving or compliance data) with the autonomy each local church needs to manage its own members, events, and communication.
+We design the data model and access control structure to handle this before writing code.
+It's significantly harder to retrofit shared-versus-local boundaries into a platform after it's built.

-Church member databases contain sensitive information -- pastoral care notes, mental health disclosures, marriage and family records, financial giving data, and in some cases safeguarding records.
-We build role-based access controls so each user sees only the data their role requires: a small group leader does not need access to giving records, and a finance team member does not need access to pastoral care notes.
+Church member databases contain sensitive information: pastoral care notes, mental health disclosures, marriage and family records, financial giving data, and in some cases safeguarding records.
+We build role-based access controls so each user sees only the data their role requires.
+A small group leader doesn't need access to giving records, and a finance team member doesn't need access to pastoral care notes.
 All sensitive data is encrypted at rest and in transit.
 Audit logging tracks every access and change to sensitive records.
-For churches operating in jurisdictions with data protection laws (GDPR in the UK and EU, CCPA in California), we design the data architecture to meet those requirements from the start.
+Online giving runs through PCI-DSS-compliant payment processors, so card data never touches your database.
+For children's and youth ministry, we build safeguarding controls: background-check status on every volunteer (DBS checks in the UK), guardian-verified check-in and pickup, and restricted access to minors' records.
+For churches operating under GDPR in the UK and EU, or CCPA in California, we design the data architecture to meet those requirements from the start.

-A focused build covering online giving, a member directory, and room booking typically runs $25,000--$50,000 and delivers in 10--14 weeks.
-A more complete platform adding small group management, volunteer coordination, a sermon library, and multi-campus support typically runs $60,000--$120,000 and takes 16--24 weeks depending on scope and integrations.
+A focused v1 covering online giving, a member directory, and room booking typically runs $25,000 to $50,000 and launches in 10 to 14 weeks, so you can validate it with real giving and real members before expanding.
+A more complete platform adding small group management, volunteer coordination, a sermon library, and multi-campus support typically runs $60,000 to $120,000 and takes 16 to 24 weeks depending on scope and integrations.
 Denomination-level platforms are scoped separately.
-We price every project at a fixed cost agreed before development starts -- no hourly billing, no scope creep invoices.
+We price every project at a fixed cost agreed before development starts.
+No hourly billing, no scope creep invoices.

-The data model is designed so each campus manages its own member records, event attendance, and giving entries independently, while a consolidated view at the leadership level aggregates all campuses into a single reporting dashboard.
+Each campus manages its own member records, event attendance, and giving entries independently.
+A consolidated view at the leadership level aggregates all campuses into a single reporting dashboard.
 Giving statements are generated per donor regardless of which campus they attended or gave to.
-Attendance reporting can be viewed by campus or across the organisation.
+Attendance reporting can be viewed by campus or across the whole organization.
 A campus administrator sees only their campus data; a senior leader or executive pastor sees across all campuses.
-This architecture is designed during discovery before development begins -- retrofitting it later is significantly harder.
+This architecture is designed during discovery before development begins.
+Retrofitting it later is significantly harder.

 What clients say